ADHD Work Desk Hacks That Make Starting Tasks Feel Less Impossible

 A Gentle Transition Into Doing

-The 5-Minute Start Ritual is a short, repeatable action you do before you begin working.
-It’s not the task itself — it’s the transition that tells your brain, we’re moving from “existing” to “doing.”
+A short, repeatable action you do before working.
+It’s not the task — it’s the transition.

-Think of it like letting your eyes adjust when you walk into a dark room.
+Think of it like letting your eyes adjust in a dark room.

-- taking the first sip of your work drink
+- Take the first sip of your work drink

 None of these are the task.